 Admissions and Student Support

-The Office for Multicultural Affairs corresponds with all minority medical school applicants who are invited for an interview.
+The Office for Multicultural Affairs corresponds with all under-represented in medicine (URM) medical school applicants who are invited for an interview.
 The Dean for Multicultural Affairs and the Director of the Office for Multicultural Affairs, as well as Student National Medical Association members, meet with applicants on the day of interview to provide a program overview and an opportunity for interaction.

 First and second year students can take advantage of tutorial services offered by the Office of Student Affairs.
 Students receive individual academic and personal counseling on time management and test taking strategies from the Deans for Student Affairs and the Director for Multicultural Affairs and Student Programs.
 Students are provided consultant resources to follow up on test taking, time management, and learning disability testing.